 The journey is often more exciting than the destination - and never is that more apparent than on a railway holiday.
 Whether you're being rocked to sleep on Vietnam's Reunification Express, watching the Highlands whizz past the window in Scotland, or cracking open the vodka and a pack of cards on the iconic Trans Siberian Railway, there are few better ways to travel the world.

-Best time to go on a Trans
+Best time to go on the Trans Mongolian

 Winter evokes scenes from Dr. Zhivago in Siberia with fields of glittering snow, while the summer promises skies of endless blue in Mongolia.